 Available in only a 42mm model, the Garmin Forerunner 55 doesn’t have a touchscreen but offers five buttons for easy navigation.
 You have the opportunity to choose between a variety of activities and follow Garmin’s Coach for training guides and routines.
 One thing that is amazing about the Garmin Forerunner 55 is its excellent onboard GPS, and it helps track your progress without having to carry your phone with you.

 It quickly locks your location and records pre-measured routes, which is excellent for tracking your cycling progress.
 Its accurate heart rate monitor offers precise measurements for heart rates, respiration, and stress as you cycle.
-And if it detects any danger, its incidence detection feature alerts your emergency contact with your location, making it easy for them to find you.
+And if it detects any danger, its incidence detection feature alerts the emergency contact of your location, making it easy for them to find you.

 Even though this isn’t one of Garmin’s high-end watches, it does provide all of the necessary cycling features.